JosephM-coding/IdleClicker/JS_README.md

 let totalSuperUpgrade2amount = 0
 ```
 This initalizes any value that need to be defined in order to use if statments and the save and load function change some of these value initially to keep your progress
+This is how I use Variable Naming & indentation

 ## Basic funtions that are utilized constantly
 ```